(Disclosure: Some of the links below may be affiliate links)

 But there are several things you need to know before you even consider investing in the stock market.

-First of all, there is no such thing as an investment without risk!
+First, there is no such thing as an investment without risk!
 All investments have some risks.
 It is up to you to decide on the level of risk you are willing to take.

 You only lose money if you sell in a downturn.
 You should mix up paper losses and realized losses.
 If you check your account one day and see you are ten percent down, this is only a paper loss.
 If you sell, it will become a realized loss.
 It is essential to understand this.

 Finally, you should not time the market.
-Timing the market means that you buy or sell at a particular time in the hope of making a profit.
+Timing the market means you buy or sell at a particular time in the hope of making a profit.
 For many people, this means waiting to buy or selling early.
 But on average, you will lose this bet with the market.
 People are not able to beat or time the market.

 Know the difference between stocks and bonds